Notes on the Geography of Syria (Aleppo): Aleppo As It Was

-Damascus: the covered Suq al Hamidiyeh, a general market.
+The covered Suq al Hamidiyeh in Damascus.
 The street is part of a grid including the famous Street Called Straight, a few blocks to the south.
 The roof, supported on iron ribs, ends at the Umayyad Mosque, much as Jerusalem's Suq al Qattanin ends at the enclosure of the Aqsa Mosque.

 Elsewhere on the grid: an ancient archway.

 Hama's iconic waterwheels, since perhaps the 7th century lifting Orontes River water into two aqueducts, at different levels.
-The city has about 17 surviving norias, whose flow--for farm and town--is shared among users by time.
-Such wheels rim Asia: for more about them, see the 4-volume but very scarce Le Domaine Colonial Francais (Paris, 1929-30), a semi-official survey sponsored by the Colonial Union; it has illustrations of waterwheels from Morocco all the way to Vietnam.
+The city has about 17 surviving waterwheels or norias, whose flow--for farm and town--is shared among users by allocating the flow to different users at different times.

 A closeup of the knobbled, abused surface near Aleppo.

-The citadel of Aleppo, ancient but dating in this form from about 1200, when it was rebuilt by Ghazi, son of Saladin.
+The ancient citadel of Aleppo, dating in this form from about 1200, when it was rebuilt by Ghazi, son of Saladin.
 Its present ruin dates to the Mongol invasions, most recently in 1400.
 On the far left, the heavily fortified entrance.

-The entrance to the citadel, which is mostly in ruin but contained a mosque and Ayyubid palace.
+The entrance to the citadel, which is mostly in ruin but contains a mosque and Ayyubid palace.